 You might not have suddenly turned to dust and lost both your aim and game sense between the first game and its sequel.
 Blizzard has revealed that there was a bug affecting the rankings for some players and causing them to be a lot lower than they should be.
 It’s since been fixed and your rank should accelerate back to its rightful place, but you’ll need to complete your next set of competitive matches to see that.

-And there you have it, a complete guide to Overwatch 2 competitive ranks and points.
+And there you have it, a complete guide to Overwatch 2 ranks and competitive points.
 It’ll be interesting to see how core Overwatch players take to the new system, as well as newcomers, and if Blizzard shakes things up as the season progresses.
-For more guides like this, you can check out our Overwatch 2 tier list or our roundup of the current Overwatch 2 meta so you’re picking the right heroes and strats for the ranked grind.
+For more guides like this, you can check out our Overwatch 2 tier list or our roundup of the current Overwatch 2 characters dominating the meta, so you can always pick the right heroes and strats for the competitive grind.